choiyhking/kata-and-fc-setup/kata-on-rasp.md

-ㅂ# Guide to Getting Started with Kata Containers on Raspberry Pi
+# Guide to Getting Started with Kata Containers on Raspberry Pi

 ```shell
 sudo rm /dev/loop*